MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 1. Specify the elements of your card in code.
 1. Add the card to your Cortana skill as an attachment.

-The following code adds an adaptive card to a Cortana skill response for Bot Framework V3.
+The following code adds an adaptive card to a Cortana skill response for Bot Framework version 4.

  ```csharp
  // make a response